Published in

 8. Allegory of the Catholic Faith.

-This painting by Johannes Vermeer displays different genres on the same canvas with bright pigments through realistic composition.
-A lady is wearing a blue and white colorful long dress, her hair is tied, her face is tilted upwards, and her eyes are wide open.
+This painting by Jan Vermeer displays different genres on the same canvas with bright pigments through realistic composition.
+A lady is wearing a long blue-white dress, her hair is tied, her face is tilted upwards, and her eyes are wide open.
 She has her right hand on her heart with relief or an expression of sorrow.
 It looks like she is remembering the almighty.
 Her one leg is on the globe and the other one is on the floor.
-Besides, the table holds crucified Jesus, a book, and a golden chalice.
+Besides, the table holds the crucified Jesus, a book, and a golden chalice.
 In the foreground, a curtain with dark and bright colors, a snake squashed by a cornerstone, and a fallen apple make us think about the dilemma of the composition here.
-The painting on her back that displays the crucification of Jesus is also a question here.
+The painting on her back that displays the crucifixion of Jesus is also a question here.
 Can you guess the story or inspiration behind the artwork?

 Wait, maybe I can help you figure out and convey the story.